SabrePenguin/CITNBT/README.md

 follows this folder style instead.

-To conditionally texture an item, a `.properties` file must exist. *This file can exist anywhere in the resources folder*, but only applies to one item.
-This currently *requires* two fields.
-`match`, the target item.
-And `texture`, which can be any texture.
+To conditionally texture an item, a `.properties` file must exist. *This file can exist anywhere in the resources folder*, and can apply to a list of items.
+This currently *requires* two fields. `items`, the target item.
+And `texture` or `model`, which can be any texture or valid item.
 All other fields are currently optional.

 Example:
 ```
-match=minecraft:stick
+items=minecraft:stick
 nbt.display.Name=contains:Glow
 texture=cit:items/stick_glow
 ```